833-483-7477

 • Anti-heartburn and reflux medicine: If excessive vomiting from food poisoning has made your esophagus burn, this medicine can provide relief by temporarily decreasing the amount of acid secreted in your stomach.

-• Anti-inflammatory, headache, pain, and fever medicine: Whether you’re experiencing a headache, fever or general aches and pains, this medicine will have you feeling better quickly by reducing the amount of inflammation in your body.
+• Anti-inflammatory, headache, pain, and fever medicine: Whether you’re experiencing a headache, fever, or general aches and pains, this medicine will have you feeling better quickly by reducing the amount of inflammation in your body.

 Recover From Your Food Poisoning With IV Therapy From Mobile IV Medics